This post contains affiliate links.

 Rather than working outside of the system, you could be changing it from within.

-Not to mention the self-composting, clothing swaps, reusable food containers, and essential furniture donating that we talked about earlier.
+Not to mention the self-composting, clothing swaps, reusable food containers, and essential furniture donations that we talked about earlier.

 Of course, this may not happen immediately, but you could strongly influence the change you want to see.